No1really/Custom-Easyeffects-Presets/README.md

 # Custom-Easyeffects-Presets

 My custom presets for Easyeffects, an equaliser for Pipewire.
+I bet you wouldn't have ever believed Linux could output sound this good!

-- Use Bassman if you are a fan of heavy bass.
+- Use Bassman or Bassman Ultra if you are a fan of heavy bass.
 - Use Verbaman if you love dreamy reverb

 ## Pre-Requisites